Nagendra1997/libmesibo/custom.md

 }
 ```
 Depending on what you require custom views can be created for header view, outgoing view, custom view or any other view.
 Now, you need to add your custom view holder to your fragment.

 ### Creating the ViewHolder
 The MesiboRecyclerView uses a ViewHolder to store the references to the relevant views for one entry in the RecyclerView.
-This solution avoids all the findViewById() method calls .
+This solution avoids all the findViewById() method calls.

 ```java
 public class IncomingMessgaeViewHolder extends MesiboRecycleViewHolder {